danwing/cidfi/draft-wing-cidfi.md

 but because of QUIC connection migration ({{Section 9 of QUIC}}) the QUIC messages might appear later.
 > Also, "Map DCID=xyz as high importance" refers to a CID chosen by
-> the server not the DCID used by the server to communicate with
+> the client not the DCID used by the client to communicate with
-> the client.
+> the server.

 The short header's Destination Connection ID (DCID) can be 0 bytes or